informalsystems/quint/doc/adr006-modules.lit.md

 }
 ```

-Note that the syntax `import fun.* as I3` is not supported yet.
+Note that the syntax `import fun as I3` is not supported yet.
 However,
 it does not seem too be hard to implement, if it's needed at all.

 ### 4.3.
 Addressing the issue D4